wasmCloud/wasmcloud-dev-site/content/reference/lattice-protocols/prefix.md

 an explicit namespace for the lattice to avoid any chance of accidental overlap.

 The main thing to be wary of is running multiple lattices without specifying a prefix, as they will all adopt the `default` prefix and merge into one unified lattice.

+#### ⚠️ Caution

+Because the namespace prefix is used to sub-divide topic spaces, the namespace prefix must also contain only the valid characters for a NATS topic.
+By convention, we usually use single-word, lowercase prefixes.